Vyral/klaus-team/_posts/2020-02-13-get-started-on-the-path-toward-real-estate-investment.md

 Several months ago, I was having lunch with a friend when our conversation headed to the same place most of my conversations end up: real estate.
 I found out that one item on their bucket list was to own an investment property.&nbsp;

-This was interesting to me, because I remember buying my first investment property.
+This was interesting to me because I remember buying my first investment property.
 Having someone else pay off your mortgage while you gain equity and cash flow is truly a financial marvel.
 As we continued to talk, I found out that they were able to buy a property sooner than they thought.&nbsp;

 {% include pullquote.html %}